 An in-depth piece, by Ben Hardman, founder of the influential Tiny Eco blog, explores how the goal of our Warksburn Old Church renovation “was not just to create a stunning and comfortable retreat, but to showcase the future of sustainable building and inspire others to follow suit – if they can convert a old, cold former church to the highest possible standards, there’s hope for all buildings.”

-Local media has also covered Warksburn extensively, including articles from the Hexham Courant, the Newcastle Chronicle, the Northumberland Gazette, whilst another piece in the Courant marked the 150th Anniversary of the formal opening of the church in 1875.
+Local media has also covered Warksburn Old Church extensively, including articles from The Hexham Courant, the Newcastle Chronicle, the Northumberland Gazette, whilst another piece in The Courant marked the 150th Anniversary of the formal opening of the church in 1875.
+In November 2025, The Courant also reported VisitEngland awarding us both their 5 star rating and the prestigious Gold Award for outstanding quality.

 Warksburn Old Church Awards & Accreditations